 If laid off employees apply for unemployment compensation benefits, the Employer will not contest the claim and will confirm that the employee was laid off.
 However, an employee on the recall list who declines or fails to respond within seven (7) consecutive working days of a formal written recall notice, may have their unemployment benefits adversely impacted.

 ARTICLE 8 - WAGES

 8.1 WAGE SCHEDULE

-Effective January 1, 2020, the salary rates set forth in the attached Salary Chart shall be increased by two and four tenths percent (2.4%).
+Effective January 1, 2023, the salary rates set forth in the attached Salary Chart shall be increased by four percent (4.0%).